thewchan/uxf/README.md

     =]

 Here we've added field (column) types: if specified the UXF processor is expected to verify that each value is of the correct type.
-Either use type `uxf` or omit the type to indicate _any_ valid type.
+Omit the type altogether to indicate _any_ valid type.

 Note that if you need to include `&`, `<` or `>` inside a `str`, you must use the XML/HTML escapes `&amp;`, `&lt;`, and `&gt;` respectively.